KEYBOARD LESSONS ONLINE

 This is how keys are arranged on a keyboard/ piano/ harmonium/ or any reed instrument.
 You may see groups of 2 black keys, and 3 black keys placed alternately.
 This is the main reference used for identifying the keys/notes easily.

-From this video, you can learn how to identify the white keys easily with the help of the black keys.
+From this picture, you can learn how to identify the white keys easily with the help of the black keys.

 Take any set of 2 black keys.
 The white key on the left side of this set is S (Sa), and the white key on the right side of the set is G (Ga).
 Similarly, we can easily identify M (Ma) and N (Ni), on the left and right sides of the set of 3 black keys.